peteroupc/peteroupc.github.io/graphicsapi.md

 ## Further Reading

 - Jon Christiansen, "Microsoft Windows CE Graphical Features".
 Describes the 2-D graphics features of Windows CE 2.0 (an operating system for embedded and handheld computers) from about 1997.
-- "Microsoft C/C++ Version 7.0 Run-Time Library Reference" (1991), section 2.6.
+- _Microsoft C/C++ Version 7.0 Run-Time Library Reference_ (1991), section 2.6.
 Describes the graphics routines the named library supports.

 <a id=License></a>